A fast algorithm for finding a short generator of a principal ideal of $\mathbb{Q}(\zeta_{p^s})$: Introduction

 by using an algorithm of Biasse and Fieker~\cite{biasse_subexp,ANTS_XI}.
 We can also find one in quantum polynomial time with an algorithm of Biasse and Song~\cite{SODA16} which relies on the hidden subgroup resolution algorithm for $\R^{O(n)}$ of Eisentr\"{a}ger, Hallgren, Kitaev and Song~\cite{STOC2014}.
 To go from an arbitrary generator $\alpha$ to a small one, we need to multiply $\alpha$ by the right unit.
 This is an instance of the Bounded Distance Decoding problem in the lattice of the logarithms of the complex embeddings of the elements of $K$.
 Campbel, Groves and Shepherd~\cite{GCHQ} observed that using an LLL reduction of the basis of this lattice consisting of the so-called cyclotomic units~\cite[Chap.
 8]{Washington} and performing a simple round-off reduction yielded the solution to the problem.
 This fact was corroborated by Schank in a replication study~\cite{Pari_implementation}.
 Shortly thereafter, Cramer, Ducas, Peikert and Regev~\cite{CVP_cyclo} proved that this fact was due to the intrinsic geometric properties of the cyclotomic units and that the LLL reduction was not necessary.
 The draft of Campbel et al. also contained elements on ongoing work on a quantum algorithm for solving the PIP which was interrupted when they conjectured that the methods of Eisentr\"{a}ger et al.~\cite{STOC2014} would ultimately yield a quantum polynomial time algorithm for solving the PIP.

 These recent developments raised the question of the hardness of the Shortest Vector Problem (SVP) in ideal lattices (and principal ideal lattices in particular).
 According to Cramer et al.~\cite[Sec.
 6]{CVP_cyclo}, a short generator of a principal ideal in a cyclotomic ring is at least within a factor $e^{\tilde{O}(\sqrt{n})}$ of a shortest element.
 To the best of our knowledge, there is currently no method that can leverage the knowledge of a short generator to derive an element with length within a better approximation factor to the first minima.
 However, a short generator of a principal ideal is also a solution to $\gamma$-SVP for $\gamma\in e^{\tilde{O}(\sqrt{n})}$.
-In addition, Cramer, Ducas and Wesolowski~\cite{Stickelberger} showed that given an ideal $I$ in a cyclotomic ring and under reasonable assumptions on the ideal class group, there is a heuristic method relying on the Discrete Logarithm Problem (DLP) in $\Cl(\OK)$ to find an ideal $J\subseteq \OK$ with $\Nm(J)\in e^{O(n^{3/2})}$ such that $IJ$ is principal.
-Then a short generator of the principal ideal $IJ\subseteq I$ yields a solution to $\gamma$-SVP in $I$ for $\gamma\in e^{\tilde{O}(\sqrt{n})}$.

 \paragraph{\textbf{Contributions}} We describe an attack running in heuristic complexity $2^{O(n^{1/2+\varepsilon})}$ for arbitrarily small $\varepsilon>0$ against cryptographic schemes relying on the hardness of finding a short generator of an ideal in $\Q(\zeta_{p^s})$, including the homomorphic encryption scheme of Smart and Vercauteren~\cite{fre_smart}, and the multilinear maps of Garg, Gentry and Halevi~\cite{mult_maps}.
 We rely on a different ideal class group computation and PIP algorithms than the subsexponential methods of Biasse and Fieker~\cite{ANTS_XI} which run in time $2^{O(n^{2/3 + \varepsilon})}$ for arbitrarily small $\varepsilon > 0$.
 We take advantage of the small height of the defining polynomial of fields of the form $\Q(\zeta_{p^s})$, and we use a modified $\qg$-descent method to solve the PIP.